-- Quality Improvement (QI) Initiatives — When you can’t make head or tail of your electronic health records, optimizing and enhancing your quality of care for specific ailments becomes all but impossible — especially in smaller facilities where individual expertise is especially important.
+When you can’t make heads or tails of your electronic health records, optimizing and enhancing your quality of care for specific ailments becomes all but impossible — especially in smaller facilities where individual expertise is especially important.
 Microsoft Excel enables you to make customized dashboards and reports that organize critical data for quick assimilation and big-picture insights.
 This feature helps guide clinical decisions and operations toward smarter processes that allow for dramatic improvements in quality control.

 The Benefits of Using Microsoft Excel for Healthcare Services

 From streamlining and purifying your EHRs to understanding where the revenue is coming from, Microsoft Excel might turn out to be the greatest digital lifesaver your healthcare organization could possibly have wished for.
 But expert consulting & training is a must if you want your team to exploit the full benefits available through this time-tested application.
 Contact ExcelHelp to learn more about our professional consulting team or scheduling onsite Excel training for your managers, administrators and staff.